szm1002/health-big-data/README.md

-# antd-mobile with webpack
+# A project using express + antd-mobile

-basic webpack proj demo

 ### Install